Jasmine8596/connect_4/README.md

-# Connect 4 using minmax algorithm
+# Connect 4

-ThE Connect 4 game is implemented using minmax algorithm.
+The Connect 4 game is implemented using minmax algorithm.